ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 The power of a group is that it contains separate lists of actions, and each action list is referred to as an OpenFlow bucket.
 There are different types of groups, and the *select* group type can be used to perform link aggregation.
 Each bucket in a select group has an assigned weight, and each packet that enters the group is sent to a single bucket.
-The bucket selection algorithm is undefined and is dependent on the switch's implementation (the |bofuss| library implements the weighted round robin algorithm).
+The bucket selection algorithm is undefined and is dependent on the switch's implementation (the *BOFUSS* library implements the weighted round robin algorithm).

 In the proposed network topology, the QoS controller configures both the border and the aggregation switches to perform link aggregation over the two narrowband long-distance connections, providing a 20 Mbps connection between servers and clients (use the ``QosController::LinkAggregation`` attribute to enable/disable this feature).
 Each OpenFlow bucket has the same weight in the select group, so the load is evenly distributed among the links.